coin100-dao/.github/profile/README.md

     **A:** C100 provides broad, fair, and transparent index exposure with a clear path to decentralization and community governance.

 99. **Q:** How are liquidity providers rewarded?
-    **A:** Liquidity providers receive a fixed 1% fee from each transaction, allocated proportionally across all approved liquidity pools, incentivizing providing liquidity and ensuring a stable trading environment.
+    **A:** Liquidity providers receive a fixed 1% fee from each transaction, allocated proportionally across all approved liquidity pools.

 100. **Q:** What is the fee structure for transactions?
      **A:** A total of 2% fee per transaction is applied, split equally between the treasury (1%) and the approved liquidity pools (1%).